notsomeguygaming/foundryvttmods/notsomeguyFoundryMods.md

     - <span style="background:indigo">![_____](tags/indigo.png)</span><span style="background:violet">![_____](tags/violet.png)</span> https://foundryvtt.com/packages/baileywiki-community-map-browser
         -v10
         - Community Map Browser that allows Baileywiki Patrons to share maps that they have created using the Baileywiki Modules with other users.
 You can browse the community collection, liking and downloading the maps that you enjoy; or upload your own contribution
-        - `To get this pack, subscribe to the Foundry Basic Tier (or higher).`
+        - `To get this pack, subscribe to the 'Foundry Basic Track' Tier (or higher) on their patreon.`
     - <span style="background:indigo">![_____](tags/indigo.png)</span>https://foundryvtt.com/packages/baileywiki-maps
-        -v10
+        -v10-11
         - maps with walls, lights, special effects and interactions, module support, and modular pieces
         - D `baileywiki-nuts-and-bolts`
     - <span style="background:indigo">![_____](tags/indigo.png)</span><span style="background:violet">![_____](tags/violet.png)</span> https://foundryvtt.com/packages/baileywiki-maps-premium
-        -v10-11
+        -v10-12
         - lots of premium, ready-made maps and also a whole fleet of naval ship prefabs.
         - premium modules entirely replace the Baileywiki free module.
 You can safely disable and uninstall that module assuming you don’t have any active maps that are using it
         - `To get this pack, subscribe to the Foundry Basic Tier (or higher)`
     - <span style="background:indigo">![_____](tags/indigo.png)</span><span style="background:violet">![_____](tags/violet.png)</span> https://foundryvtt.com/packages/baileywiki-landing-pages
-        -v10-11
+        -v10-12
         - O https://foundryvtt.com/packages/custom-fonts
             - only used for the Baileywiki Landing Pages module
         - modular, interactive landing page systems for you to create engaging, customized landing pages for your adventures.
 Complete with hundreds of props and flexible, dynamic themes